-For the 2017-18 MSDE Parent Survey, the parents of 1,651 Preschool and 8,564 School-Age students across the State of Maryland responded.
-The response rate was 12% for both surveys which is similar to previous years.
-The demographic categories of survey respondents were generally similar to those in the State Census, except for a few race/ethnic, disability, and age discrepancies (for the Preschool respondents only).
+For the 2018-19 MSDE Parent Survey, the parents of 1,825 Preschool and 9,598 School-Age students across the State of Maryland responded.
+The response rate was 16% for Preschool and 10% for School-Aged, which is a 3 percent increase for Preschool and no change for School Age, compared to the previous year.
+The demographic categories of survey respondents were generally similar to those in the State Census, except for a few race/ethnic, disability, and age discrepancies (for the Preschool respondents only and similar to previous years).

 This year the MSDE used the Percent of Maximum approach for calculating Indicator 8.
 Survey responses were converted to percentages, and then averaged.
 The MSDE chose a cut-off point of 60% for their Indicator 8 Parent Involvement value (or an average response of "Agree" or better to the survey items).
-The value of OSEP Indicator 8 for parents of preschool students during the 2017-18 school year is 81%.
-This means that on average 81% of parents, Statewide, agree that their child's school facilitated parent involvement.
-The 95% CI for this Indicator is from 80% to 83%.
-The value of OSEP Indicator 8 for parents of school-age students during the 2016-17 school year is 69%.
-This means that on average 60% of parents, Statewide, agree that their child's school facilitated parent involvement.
-The 95% to 70%.
-Because of a change to the methodology used to calculate Indicator 8 implemented in 2016-17, this year's data can only be compared to estimates of Indicator 8 reported last year.
-This year's results are slightly lower than estimates from last year, which indicates a slight drop in parent perceptions that their child's school facilitated parent involvement.
+The value of OSEP Indicator 8 for parents of preschool students during the 2018-19 school year is 82%.
+This means that on average 82% of parents, Statewide, agree that their child's school facilitated parent involvement.
+The 95% CI for this Indicator is from 80% to 84%.
+The value of OSEP Indicator 8 for parents of school-age students during the 2018-19 school year is 69%.
+This means that on average 69% of parents, Statewide, agree that their child's school facilitated parent involvement.
+Statewide, agree that their child's school facilitated parent involvement involvement.
+The 95% CI for this Indicator is from 80% to 84%.
+The value of OSEP Indicator 8 for parents of school-age students during the 2018-19 school year is 69%.
+This means that on average 69% of parents, Statewide, agree that their child's school facilitated parent involvement.
+The 95% CI for this Indicator is from 68% to 70%.
+Because of a change to the methodology used to calculate Indicator 8 implemented in 2016-17, this year's data can be compared to estimates of Indicator 8 reported in the last two years.
+This year's results are slightly higher than estimates from last year for Preschool (81%), which indicates a slight increase in parent perceptions that their child's school facilitated parent involvement.
+It remained the same for School Age (69%).

-Parents responding to both surveys provided low responses to issues of training.
-In addition, parents of students in preschool also responded less favorably to having received information about connections to other families, and information about other services, including childcare, parent support, respite, regular preschool program, WIC, and food stamps.
-Parents of school-age students responded less favorably to the school providing them information on agencies that can assist their child in transition from school, providing information about organizations that support parents of students with disabilities and explaining what options parents have if they disagree with the decision made by a school
+Parents responding to both surveys provided low responses to issues of training or support.
+In addition, parents of students in preschool responded less favorably to receiving information about community services and supports.
+Parents of school-age students responded less favorably to the school providing them information on agencies that can assist their child in transition from school, providing information about organizations that support parents of students with disabilities, and explaining what options parents have if they disagree with the decision made by a school.